PSkinnerTech/X-Dashboard/README.md

-# X Follower Count
+# X Profile Dashboard

-This project demonstrates how to use the X API (formerly Twitter API) to fetch the follower count of your own account.
+This project demonstrates how to use the X API (formerly Twitter API) to fetch and display your own account's profile data.
 It's a simple Next.js application that serves as a learning tool for developers looking to integrate the X API into their projects.

 ## Prerequisites